The Adventure of the Blanched Soldier: Plot

 The story ends happily.
-Holmes brings Sir James Saunders, a famous dermatologist from London.
-Dr. Saunders determines Emsworth has ichthyosis, or pseudo-leprosy, a treatable disease.
+With Dr. Kent's permission, Holmes brings Sir James Saunders, a famous dermatologist from London, to see to Godfrey.
+Sir James determines that Godfrey is not a leper, but is suffering from ichthyosis, an unsightly but non-contagious treatable disease.

 Related stories

 Holmes's investigation of the mystery is delayed because he is engaged in clearing up "the case which my friend Watson has described as that of the Abbey School, in which the Duke of Greyminster was so deeply involved".
 The Duke of Holdernesse was the principal client in the case of the Priory School.